fharris/curiositymonolith/automatic-deployment.md

 **Figure gogs3**

-After clicking the button, your browser will probably revert to localhost:3000 and the connection will be lost.
-Just retype HTTP://localhost:10880 and sign in with the user **gogs-user** and the password you created before.
 Now is the moment to return to the terminal and resume the script by pressing **ENTER**.

 ![image](https://github.com/fharris/curiositymonolith/assets/17484224/bcc3d55e-70e6-447b-8f67-8cc137510fe7)